Market Manager Certification Program

 Requirements for Certification:

-- Complete 9 modules in 14 weeks & engage in bi-weekly discussions throughout the program.
+1. Complete assigned modules during course & engage in weekly discussions throughout the program.

 Dates of Classes:

-All other sessions are completed through online webinars held on Friday mornings from 10:00 AM-12:00 PM.
-Participants must have regular access to the internet and a computer with video/sound capabilities.
+All sessions are completed through online webinars held on Friday mornings from 10:00 AM-12:00 PM.
+Participants must have regular access to the Internet and a computer with video/sound capabilities.
+Classes are recorded and participants do not have to attend live.

-14 weeks; the First 2 weeks of each module will start with either a face-to-face seminar/workshop OR an online webinar.
-The third week of a workshop you will have homework due and the opportunity to participate in a discussion group with a trained professional in that area of study.
+14 weeks.
+Every module has homework and the opportunity to participate in a discussion group with a trained professional in that area of study.

 Sessions will be recorded for participants to review at a later time if needed.